| Gore's "Message of Fiscal Responsibility"; Firestone Tires: Reagan's Fault; Geraldo's Loss of News Zeal 1) NBC's Claire Shipman relayed

 News Tonight back-to-school story, as transcribed by MRC analyst

-Jessica Anderson:
+Jessica Anderson:"A

 non-profit trade group said today that teachers each spend, on